Records

 Updating Records

-When a record is opened in Workbooks, it is assigned a Lock Version which is essentially a hidden integer field on the record in question.
-When the record is first created it is given a Lock Version of 0.
-Each time that record is then subsequently updated and saved by a user or via the API the Lock Version increases by 1.
+When a record is opened in Workbooks, it’s assigned a Lock Version, which is a hidden numeric value used to track changes.
+When the record is first created, the Lock Version is set to 0.
+Each time the record is updated and saved—either by a user or through the API—the Lock Version increases by 1.

-Click Reload to automatically re-open the record and display the latest data (including the changes that the other User saved).
+Click Reload to automatically re-open the record and display the latest data which will include the changes the other User has made.

 If you click No, the fields will become read-only on the record and you will be presented with a reload button.
 Workbooks will also display a message at the top of the record highlighting what has happened.